sbajala/LibraryApp/README.md

 # Library App
-Java desktop application that simulates a library.
+Java application that simulates a library.

 ## Programming language and technologies used
 - Java